elimisteve/liz/README.md

 ## Goal

-It should be easy to do all your text editing in a single editor.
-Writing email, making Tent posts and creating vCards should be as simple as `liz email`, `liz status` and `liz contact`.
+Make it easy to do all your text editing in your favourite editor.

 ## Components

 #### `liz` executable

 A wrapper meant to provide sane defaults for different tasks.
 The actual programs it calls may change somewhat frequently.

+The only command implemented so far is `liz status` to make a Tent status post.
+Examples of planned commands include `liz email` to write an email and `liz contact` to create a vcard.

 #### Other executables